What is a Tummy tuck?

 A Dermatolipectomy is only the removal of the excess skin.
 There is no muscle work.
 This is also known as a panniculectomy.
 If you have good muscle tone and a lot of hanging excess skin, this is the procedure for you.

-The Extended Tummy Tuck does all the same things as a standard Tummy Tuck, except the incision is extended further out.
+The Extended Tummy Tuck does all the same things as a Standard Tummy Tuck, except the incision is extended further out.
 The incision goes beyond the hips to remove skin over your hips.
 It does wonders for the buttocks, as it can make your butt appear lifted.
 For patients who have lost a lot of weight, this is commonly the best option.

 What problems does a Tummy tuck address?